 Apply magic: As an alternative, you can also select the image remains in the edges using paint 3D magic selection.

 - Optionally, crop the picture anew in square shape to remove as much of the white background as possible.

-How to Crop a Picture into a Circle in Paint 3D: FAQ
+How to Crop a Picture in a Circle with Paint 3D: FAQ

 Can I make the background transparent?